saratarekg/Trip-Genie/README.md

 - **Complaints**: File a complaint and view a list of my complaints.

 - **Checkout**: Checkout order and choose delivery address and payment type and use promocode if applicable.

+- **View orders**: View a list of orders and each order details and status.

+- **Cancel order**: Cancel order and view refunded money in wallet.

 ### For Tour Guides